iterative/ldb-resources/README.md

 🪶
 </details>

-JMESPATH queries can be pipelined:
+File schema works just like any other JSON, for example JMESPATH queries to file attributes can be pipelined:

   ```
   ldb list ds:root --file 'fs.protocol[0] == `s3`' --file 'type == `jpg` && fs.size < `20000`'
   ```